michaelfswann/hangboard-timer/readme.md

 ## Under construction

 When fully featured timer will have audio alerts, store progress in user accounts and show data in a graph.

+At present timer is fully functioning.
+It needs some restyling.
+Users can log in with Auth0.
+Currently adding sound and byuilding back end using express, mongoose and mongodb.